Allergist calendar on

 Cross allergy:

 Cross- occurs when the body, sensitive to one allergen, also reacts to another similar allergen.
-For example, a person with an to birch may be cross-allergic to apples, pears, and hazelnuts.
+For example, a person with an allergy to birch may be cross-allergic to apples, pears, and hazelnuts.

-Cross table (examples):
+Cross allergy table (examples):

 Possible cross-allergen